Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \subsection{Predictive Power of the Boundary Calculus}

 The preceding sections assemble what we call the \emph{boundary calculus}: the structural machinery consisting of boundary depth, boundary stratification, rigidity islands, and the boundary quotient together with its canonical decomposition.
-This calculus is intrinsic, algorithmic, and functorial, and it organises all boundary phenomena in algebraic phases.
-In this section we show that this calculus is not merely descriptive but predictive.
+This calculus is intrinsic and functorial, and it organises boundary phenomena within the standing admissibility framework for algebraic phases.
+In this section we show that this calculus is not merely descriptive but also provides structural constraints on possible boundary behaviour.

-The essential point is that once the admissible phase data are fixed namely the defect structure and the interaction law—the boundary calculus already determines where a boundary must occur, which axiom will fail at that boundary, and which rigid structures necessarily persist beyond it.
+The essential point is that once the admissible phase data are fixed namely the defect structure and the interaction law—the boundary calculus already determines where a boundary may occur within the induced defect structure, which axiom will fail at that boundary, and which rigid structures necessarily persist beyond it.
 In this way, the qualitative and quantitative behaviour of any algebraic phase that arises from the given data is fixed in advance by the boundary analysis, without requiring an explicit construction of the full phase.

 \begin{theorem} Let $(A,\Phi,\circ)$ be admissible phase data satisfying the axioms of Algebraic Phase Theory.
-Then the boundary calculus completely predicts the boundary behaviour of any algebraic phase $\mathcal P$ that can arise from this data.
-In particular, it determines in advance where the boundary must occur, which axiom will fail at that boundary, which rigid structures will survive beyond the failure, and what obstruction data will remain.
-These features are fixed by the admissible phase data alone and do not require an explicit construction of the phase $\mathcal P$ itself. \end{theorem}
+Then the boundary calculus determines the boundary behaviour associated with any algebraic phase $\mathcal P$ arising from this data within the standing admissibility framework.

+In particular, it determines the boundary depth, the associated failure type, the surviving rigid structures, and the corresponding obstruction data from the induced defect structure and interaction law. \end{theorem}

 \begin{proof} Fix admissible phase data $(A,\Phi,\circ)$, and let $\mathcal P$ be any algebraic phase extracted from this data.
 By the axioms of Algebraic Phase Theory, the defect structure and interaction law induced by $(A,\Phi,\circ)$ determine, functorially and at finite depth: the canonical defect filtration, the defect rank, and the termination length.
 These are intrinsic functions of $(A,\Phi,\circ)$ and do not depend on any particular presentation of $\mathcal P$.